lovrosdu/klor/doc/01-intro.md

 For example, `p.e -> q.x` would be read as "the role `p` sends the result of expression `e` to role `q` who stores it into its variable `x`".
 Choreographic languages make it syntactically impossible to write communications that would result in mismatches or deadlocks.

-# Klor
+## Principles of Klor

-Klor is a Clojure library whose goal is to provide support for choreographic programming in Clojure.

-The main idea is to use macros to embed a choreographic, yet Clojure-like, programming language inside of Clojure.
+The main idea of Klor is to use macros to embed a choreographic, yet Clojure-like, programming language inside of Clojure.
 Since Clojure emphasizes a functional programming style with a rich set of immutable and persistent data structures, Klor follows suit and tries to move away from the traditional imperative approach to choreographic programming.

 In Klor, each choreography is therefore modeled as a function (called a **choreographic function**).